4paradigm/OpenMLDB/docs/en/deploy.md

 sh bin/start.sh start tablet
 ```

-**Note: this service will create a new file named `tablet.pid` after started, the file contains a `PID` for current process. if the `PID` is running, `tablet` will failed to start**
+**Note: this service will create a new file named `tablet.pid` after started, the file contains a `PID` for current process. if the `PID` is running, `tablet` will fail to start**

-Repeat the above steps to deploy multi `nameserver` and `tablet`.
+Repeat the above steps to deploy multiple `nameserver` and `tablet`.

 ## Deploy APIServer

-`APIServer` receive a http request，then forward to `OpenMLDB` and return a response to client.
+`APIServer` receives a http request，then forwards to `OpenMLDB` and returns a response to the client.
 It's stateless, and is not a necessary component for `OpenMLDB`.

-Before starting `APIServer`, please make sure that `OpenMLDB` aready started, otherwise `APIServer` will failed to initialize and exit.
+Before starting `APIServer`, please make sure that `OpenMLDB` aready started, otherwise `APIServer` will fail to initialize and exit.

 ### 1. download the OpenMLDB package